CrunchV1/galu/README.md

 ```

 # Installation:
-Download the galu bash file and place it into a directory that it's in the system's PATH.
+Please download the galu bash file and ensure it's located within a directory included in the system's PATH.

 Example:
 ```bash